 I spoke to marketing consultants on Clarity and business developers in my network.
 The same goes for successful business and agency owners willing to share some tips.

 We finally had the data we needed in order to understand what’s worth investing in further.
 I worked on a detailed document explaining our marketing initiatives and ideas for expansion.

 The list goes on, but our “trial-and-error” led to a better-structured model.

 also suggest a similar model when hiring a salesperson.

 The CEO should be the best salesperson.
 There’s hardly any way around it.

 Once you have the background in place, you can hire someone who can follow the successful steps and expand further.
 It’s an easy way to evaluate the process and see if they add any value.

-Otherwise, partnering up with a consultant, hiring a co-founder, or blindly relying on someone who seems trustworthy seems to be the only options.
+Otherwise, partnering up with a consultant, hiring a co-founder, or blindly relying on someone who is trustworthy seems to be the only option.